OneBogdan01/gs-map-editor/README.md

 - Custom Inspector window for editing country data

-## Minimal Demo Example using Gdscript
+## Minimal Demo Example using Gdscript with Borders

-In the `main.tscn` scene you can understand how to use the custom nodes:
+In the `main.tscn` scene you can see how to use the custom nodes:
 ![alt text](./docs/preview/preview_demo.png)

 [🎮 Play on Itch.io ](https://tycro-dev.itch.io/grand-strategy-map-demo)